-Audits were conducted for three bodies in refrigerated storage and one body in frozen storage.
-Identification details on bodies were crosschecked against the information recorded in the mortuary register and associated paperwork.
+Audits were conducted onsite of three bodies from refrigerated, and one from frozen, storage.
+Identification details on bodies were crosschecked against the information recorded in the register and associated paperwork.
 No discrepancies were identified.

-Audits of traceability were conducted for tissue blocks and slides from two coroners and one hospital consented case.
+Audits of traceability were conducted for tissue blocks and slides from four coronial consented cases.
 These included audits of the consent documentation for the retention of these tissues.
 No discrepancies were identified.